 Installations advisor: Huygen Installatie Adviseurs, Maastricht

-Interior architect: Heyligers design + projects, Utrecht
+Interior design: Heyligers design + projects, Utrecht

 Photographs: Bart van Hoek